Our commitments – Modern Slavery Act Transparency Statement

 Supply Chain

 OCBC Group’s business in all our locations is office-based.
-The business activities undertaken by OCBC and entities we own or control are supported by a network of suppliers providing goods and services, such as office supplies, computer systems, software applications, document management, professional services, financial services and other outsourced operations.
+The business activities undertaken by OCBC and the entities it owns or controls are supported by a network of suppliers providing goods and services, such as office supplies, computer systems, software applications, document management, professional services, financial services and other outsourced operations.

-Risks of modern slavery practices within operations and supply chains
+Risks of modern slavery practices within operations and supply chain

 Modern slavery is a global issue and can take various forms including forced labour, child labour, slavery, human trafficking and other exploitative practices.
-These issues have particular relevance to banks as financial intermediaries and capital raising agents in promoting economic development.
 We recognise that the risks may be inherent and more pronounced in certain industry sectors and geographies and seek to integrate the relevant risk considerations into our business and risk management practices.
-We will continually enhance our processes and practices to align with the international frameworks and relevant developments in the jurisdictions in which we operate.
+We will continually enhance our processes and practices to align with international frameworks and relevant developments in the jurisdictions in which we operate.

 Actions taken to assess and address modern slavery practices

-OCBC’s current policies that address the requirements of combating slavery and human trafficking include, but are not limited to:
+We are committed to act with integrity in all our business activities and comply with laws.
+OCBC’s current policies that address the requirements of combating slavery and human trafficking within our operations and supply chain include, but are not limited to:

 Our relevant processes and procedures include, but are not limited to the following:

-- Our employees have access to the Bank’s hotline or website, both managed by an external vendor, providing an avenue for our employees to anonymously report or raise concerns or suspected unethical or corrupt behaviour.
+• The public and our employees have access to the Group’s whistleblowing hotline and website, both of which are managed by an external vendor to provide an avenue to anonymously report or raise concerns on suspected unethical or corrupt behaviour.

-- We expect our third-party service providers/vendors and their supply chain to share our Values, act with integrity in their business activities and comply with laws.
-Our employees are also expected to communicate our expectation on modern slavery to potential associated persons, or any third-party service providers or vendors.
+• We require our third-party service providers/vendors and their supply chain to share our Values, act with integrity in their business activities and comply with laws.
+The requirements are communicated to third-party service providers or vendors.

-Employees are required to complete an internal staff training programme to raise awareness on modern slavery, including completing a refresher training once every two years to keep abreast of the latest developments and obligations to combat modern slavery.
-The training includes relevant examples on modern slavery and self-assessments to establish the importance of implementing and enforcing effective systems and processes to mitigate slavery and human trafficking risks within our supply chain.
+All employees are required to complete a training programme that raises awareness of modern slavery and to complete a refresher training once every two years to keep abreast of the latest developments and obligations to combat modern slavery.
+The training establishes the importance of implementing and enforcing effective systems and processes to mitigate slavery and human trafficking risks within our operations and supply chain and incorporates relevant examples of modern slavery and self-assessments.

 Measuring effectiveness of actions

-We periodically review the effectiveness of the relevant internal policies and how these have been implemented across our business areas.
-Such periodic reviews are carried out to ensure that internal policies and procedures remain relevant vis-à-vis current business practices and risks.
+As such, we periodically review the effectiveness of the relevant internal policies and how these have been implemented across our business areas.
+Such periodic reviews are carried out to ensure that internal policies and procedures remain relevant vis-à-vis current business practices and risks, and that best practices are gradually implemented where appropriate.
+We also conduct annual employee engagement surveys, managed by an external vendor, to assess the level of employee engagement.
+The employee engagement score (79% for the last employee engagement survey conducted in 2023) serves as an indicator of the effectiveness of our actions taken to mitigate modern slavery risks.

 Consultation

-This statement is the result of a collaborative effort between the impacted parties within the OCBC Group.
+This statement is the result of a collaborative effort between the key stakeholders within the OCBC Group.

 Approval

-This statement will be updated and approved by our Board of Directors annually.
+This statement is updated and approved by our Board of Directors annually.

 Signed on behalf of OCBC Group by: